fahr-khadija/Mixed-Signal-circuit-Design-Simulations-using-eSim/README.md

 ![image](https://user-images.githubusercontent.com/100168693/157732186-dc5a6023-fa7a-44d0-9df3-8d18f5f1753f.png)

-You can change the sitting to show more detail
+You can change the setting to show more details

 ## * v out and v clk of mixed circuit of 2000ms simulation time